Sammaye/MongoYii/protected/extensions/MongoYii/readme.md

 	'application.extensions.MongoYii.*',
 	'application.extensions.MongoYii.validators.*',
 	'application.extensions.MongoYii.behaviors.*'

+That is the basic setup of the extension.

-There are however some differences.
-You will notice that, first off, the class I use is `EMongoClient`.
+You will notice that I use a `EMongoClient`.
 This is a bit deceptive since it actually represents `MongoClient` and `MongoDB` combined.
-I combined them because of how Yii works on this front, it made it easier for everyone to jump start the actual database handling from the configuration.

-This does mean that whenever you call the magic `__call` on the `EMongoClient` like so:
+This means that whenever you call the magic `__call` on the `EMongoClient` like so:

 	Yii::app()->mongodb->getSomething();

 It will either try and call a function of `getSomething` in `EMongoClient` or, if the function does not exist, try and call it within the `MongoDB` class.

+If you wish to call a function on the `MongoClient` or `Mongo` class you will need to retrieve the connection object like so:

+	Yii::app()->mongodb->getConnection()->getSomething();

-`EMongoClient` is also designed to handle "safe" (such a bad word for what it really is) writes and read preferences differently to YiiMongoDBSuite.
-It is fully compatible with the
+`EMongoClient` is also designed to handle full write concern and read preferences in a compatible manner with all verisons of the driver.

-1.3.x series of the MongoDB driver.
+**Note:**The component within your configuration MUST be called `mongodb` otherwise you will need to feed the component in manually into each of your models.

-### Write Concern (formally safe writes)
+### Write Concern (formally "safe" writes)

 This extension uses the new `w` variable globally to handle the level of write concern you wish to impose on MongoDB.

+By default the extension will assume acked writes, this means `safe=true` or `w=1` depending on the version of your driver.
+To change this simply add `w` to your `mongodb` components configuration and give it a value according to the PHP documentation: http://php.net/manual/en/mongo.writeconcerns.php

+For those using the 1.3.x series of the driver there is also a `j` option which can be set to either `true` or `false` within the configuration which allows you to control whether or not the write is journal acked.

-Note: Write Concern is abstracted from the driver itself to make this variable compatible across all verisons of the driver so please use the configuration or the `EmongoClient` `w` and
+**Note:** Write Concern is abstracted from the driver itself to make this variable compatible across all verisons of the driver so please use the configuration or the `EmongoClient` `w` and
 `j` class variables to set the write concern when you need to otherwise that write concern will not be used within active record.

-Note: Write Concern works differently when you touch the database directly (currently, not sure about this) and the write concern to use within the `EMongoCLient` class will have no effect.
-Instead you should always ensure in this case you specify the write concern manually or globally according to your driver version.
+**Note:** Write Concern works differently when you touch the database directly and the write concern issued within the `EMongoCLient` class will have no effect.
+Instead you should always ensure in this case you specify the write concern manually according to your driver version.

-By default the extension will assume acked writes, this means `safe=true` or `w=1` depending on the version of your driver.
-To change this simply add `w` to your `mongodb` component and give it a value according to the PHP documentation: http://php.net/manual/en/mongo.writeconcerns.php

-For those using the 1.3.x series of the driver there is also a `j` variable which can be set to either `true` or `false` within the configuration which allows you to control whether or not the write is journal acked.
+This may change in the future but at the moment when you want the active record to go away it just will.

 ### Read Preference

-For those using the old driver there is only one extra configuration variable available to you, `setSlaveOk`.
+For those using the old driver there is only one extra configuration variable available to you, `setSlaveOkay`.
 Set this either `true` or `false` in your configuration to make it possible to read from members of a replica set.

 For those using the 1.3.x series of the driver you have the `RP` configuration variable.
-The RP configuration variable is a straight constructor to the `setReadPreference` function on the `MongoClient` class with one exception.
+The RP configuration variable is a 1-1 related options array to the `setReadPreference` function on the `MongoClient` class with one exception.
 The first parameter is not a constant but instead the name of the constant.
 An example of using read preferences in your configuration:

-	'RP' => array('RP_SECONDARY' /* The name of the constant from the documentation */, array(/* Would normally be read tags */))
+	'RP' => array('RP_SECONDARY' /* The name of the constant from the documentation */,
+		array(/* Would normally be read tags, if any */))

-Please refer to the documentation for a full set of options here: http://php.net/manual/en/mongo.readpreferences.php
+Please refer to the drivers documentation for a full set of options here: http://php.net/manual/en/mongo.readpreferences.php

-To change the Read Preference at any time please use the function applicable to your driver, i.e. for 1.3.x series:
+To change the Read Preference at any time please use the function applicable to your driver; for 1.3.x series:

 	Yii::app()->mongodb->setReadPreference(MongoClient::RP_PRIMARY, array());